-CrayoNano’s patented and groundbreaking technology merges two nanomaterials, AlGaN nanowires and graphene, to create a hypermaterial.
-This combination creates new material with strain-free high crystal quality, an essential requirement for an efficient and reliable UVC LED.
+CrayoNano’s patented and groundbreaking technology merges two nanomaterials—aluminium gallium nitride (AlGaN) nanowires and graphene—to create a hypermaterial.
+This combination creates a new, strain-free material with high crystal quality, enabling energy efficient and reliable UV-C LEDs.

-Nanomaterials are low dimensional materials defined by their spatial dimensions as 0D, 1D, or 2D.
-They are a new class of materials with new properties.
-Graphene is 2D nanomaterial and is the thinnest, lightest, and strongest.
-It is highly electrically and thermally conductive, making Graphene a super material for electronics.
+Nanomaterials are low dimensional materials defined by their spatial dimensions and unique physics properties, of which graphene is the thinnest, lightest, and strongest.
+It is highly electrically and thermally conductive, making graphene exceptionally effective for electronics.

 What is a hypermaterial?

 Future applications need to unlock new functionality.
 CrayoNano combines graphene and semiconductor nanowires to create a hypermaterial, enabling the design of devices with exceptional performance.